 Crammed with 640 people—the largest number ever to be squeezed into a C-17 hangar bay—the plane tore from the tarmac through panicking crowds that had spilled past perimeters for the runway at Hamid Karzai International Airport.
 The world is now painfully familiar with the footage of civilians falling from the fuselage after take-off.
 One was a 17-year-old teenager.
 His body was eventually found by a relative just outside the airport perimeter, arms and legs missing.

-Pictures of empty evacuation planes leaving Kabul landed on social media feeds, jarringly adjacent to those of panic-stricken Afghan refugees, crammed against the airport’s thick checkpoints.
+Empty evacuation planes leaving Kabul landed on social media feeds, interspersed with heartbreaking pictures of hollow-eyed refugees crammed against the airport’s thick checkpoints.
 In scorching heat, knee-deep in sewage water, they begged, brandishing emails, passports, babies.
 A toddler—the daughter of a former American interpreter—was trampled in a stampede.

-The following week a fanatic from the terror group ISIS-K blew himself up, along with 170 people who were among those thronged around the airport’s entrance.
-Yet the carnage barely registered; within hours of the murders, hundreds returned to the exact same spot.
+The following week a member of the terror group ISIS-K murdered 170 people who were among those thronged around the entrances to the complex.
+Yet the carnage barely registered; within hours, hundreds returned to the blood-stained spot.

 16 August 2021 People climb atop a plane as they wait at Karzai International Airport to depart.
 Credit: Wakil Kohsar/AFP/Getty Images